• Skip to primary navigation

 These giant cinnamon rolls are also reminiscent of Gaston’s Cinnamon Roll at Be Our Guest Restaurant at Disney World.

-We also love the look of these Old Fashioned Butter Rolls from Cooking with Carlee.
+We also love our Strawberry Cinnamon Rolls that start with a can of Grands rolls and these Old Fashioned Butter Rolls from Cooking with Carlee.
 There are so many delicious variations of cinnamon rolls!

 Ingredients Needed